FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/biography/1963-11-04-lena-zavaroni.md

 <h2 id="infobox35"><a href="#infobox35">Bronchopneumonia</a></h2>
 <ul>
-<li> ——: There are many different types of bacteria and viruses that can lead to Pneumonia.</li>
+<li>There are many different types of bacteria and viruses that can lead to Pneumonia.</li>
-<li> ——: Good hygiene and a healthy lifestyle can help prevent Pneumonia.</li>
+<li>Good hygiene and a healthy lifestyle can help prevent Pneumonia.</li>
-<li> ——: Pneumoniacan lead to complications, some of which can be fatal, depending on the health and age of the patient.
+<li>Pneumoniacan lead to complications, some of which can be fatal, depending on the health and age of the patient.
 These include:</li>
-<li> ——: Respiratory failure (when the lungs cannot take in enough oxygen) due to the air sacs filling with fluid.</li>
+<li>Respiratory failure (when the lungs cannot take in enough oxygen) due to the air sacs filling with fluid.</li>
-<li> ——: lung abscesses.</li>
+<li>lung abscesses.</li>
-<li> ——: blood poisoning (septicaemia).</li>
+<li>blood poisoning (septicaemia).</li>
 </ul>
 <blockquote>
 <p>Sadly we know her lifestyle was less then healthy and people with anorexia nervosa are more likely to get Pneumonia , but Lena Zavaroni was in a hospital that should have had very good hygiene.</p>